atanasmirchev/atanasmirchev.github.io/_pages/about.md

 - On p.
 74 I mention that there is some novelty in basing infogain exploration on VSSM-LM's rendering and PRISM's map filter (see Ziqing's work on exploration).
 Here I want to point out {% cite saulnier2020information %} which uses 2D TSDF maps and is overall quite similar, particularly in its map updates (modulo some technicalities: 2D vs. 3D, rendering, map update & uncertainty truncation, candidate generation).
 Note that such exploration is very traditional, if you are interested some early works are {% cite stachniss2003exploring triebel2004first stachniss2009exploration %} and you can find a few more modern 3D ones in the related work.

+- Apropos: classical grid-based RBPFs also harmonize with such exploration (see {% cite stachniss2009exploration %}).

 After the defense, I added {% cite wagner2014humanoid klingensmith2016armslam scona2017proprioception %} last-minute as part of a more general discussion in the related work section, but failed to point out the above in time.
 Please take care if you cite.